 The way that bear spray affects humans is far more intense than the way pepper spray does, especially at close range.
 It’s unknown whether or not bear spray has caused any human deaths, but I wouldn’t be surprised if I woke up to that headline one day, followed by a warning statement from the ATF and National Park Service.

 The question here isn’t whether or not bear spray works on humans, it’s whether or not it works too well.
 Only in the rarest of circumstances would bear spray be necessary compared to pepper spray.
 Think, like, being attacked by multiple people at the same time, each of whom have weapons.
 Almost nobody on earth today will ever have that experience – and even then, you’ve got to ask yourself why something like that is happening.
 Nope, for most people, pepper spray is perfect – and you can get more hardcore pepper sprays that have more volume but are still made for humans.
 There’s really no reason to use bear spray.

 Is it Legal to Use Bear Spray on Humans?

 Next, the legal question: if you use bear spray on another person (attacker, intruder, your college buddy, etc), are you committing a crime?

-We mentioned earlier that the environmental protection agency allows different levels of capsaicin for bear spray and pepper spray, and that bear sprays are 50% more potent.
-So, right off the bat, you’re breaking rules by using bear spray on a person.
+We mentioned earlier that the Environmental Protection Agency allows different levels of capsaicin for bear spray and pepper spray, and that bear sprays are 50% more potent.
+So, right off the bat, you’re more or less breaking rules by using bear spray on a person.